 The seamount rises 1,600 meters above the sea floor and lies at a depth of about 4,000 meters below sea level.
 Experts discovered it during an expedition conducted by the Schmidt Ocean Institute (SOI) in international waters, 135 kilometers from Guatemala's exclusive economic zone.

-Seamounts are underwater mountains with steep slopes that rise from the ocean floor, according to the National Oceanic and Atmospheric Administration (NOAA).
-Most are the remains of extinct volcanoes and are usually conical in shape.
-Seamounts are found in every ocean basin in the world, but experts are unsure of their exact number.
-The number of seamounts that are at least 1,000 meters high is thought to be more than 100,000, but scientists have so far discovered only a fraction of them.
+Underwater mountains are underwater mountains with slopes rising from the ocean floor, according to the U.S. National Oceanic and Atmospheric Administration (NOAA).
+Most underwater mountains are remnants of extinct volcanoes and are often conical in shape.
+They are found in every ocean basin in the world, but experts don't know the exact number.
+The number of underwater mountains at least 1,000 meters high is thought to be more than 100,000.
+However, to date, scientists have only discovered a small fraction of them.

-The new seamount was observed by the SOI expedition using the EM124 Multibeam Echosounder on the research vessel Falkor (too).
-This instrument is capable of mapping the seafloor with high resolution.
+The newly discovered underwater mountain was observed by the SOI expedition using the EM124 multi-beam echo sounder aboard the research vessel Falkor (too).
+This instrument is capable of mapping the seabed with high resolution.

 After the echosounder detected the seamount, an expert on board confirmed that the structure was not in any seafloor database.
 The data showed that the mountain covered an area of more than 13 square kilometers.
 "The fact that a seamount over 1.5 kilometers high has remained hidden under the waves until now shows that there is still a lot we have yet to discover," said Jyotika Virmani, executive director of SOI.